Multi-Family Dwelling

 1. Confirm Zoning & Review Requirements

-Before designing your project, confirm that your property allows for multi-family development and review applicable regulations.
+Before designing your project, confirm that your property is zoned for multi-family development and review applicable regulations.

 This includes:

-Taking time at this stage helps avoid delays later in the process.
+Taking time at this stage helps prevent delays later in the process.

 2. Book a Pre-Application Meeting